Benny-752/Airbnb-Analysis/README.md

 Airbnb-Analysis project aims to find the pricing in a region by the place and the room-type majorly

 ###Steps:
+### Installation

+1. Clone this repository to your local machine:

 1.Download the csv file from kaggle - airbnb dataset NYC